 Santo Domingo Albarradas is located at high altitude in the high Mixe (Mee-Hay) region south of Oaxaca.

 Well what can i say?
 Del Maguey is the top notch of mezcals.
-Of course i haven`t tried all mezcals but Del Maguey is good.
-In New Orleans i tried the Tobala which is made from wild Maguey that grows in the shade of oak trees at high altitude.
+Of course I haven`t tried all mezcals but Del Maguey is good.
+In New Orleans I also tried the Tobala which is made from wild Maguey that grows in the shade of oak trees at high altitude.
 The Tobala is sweet and fruity as well as spicy.

 I like the colorful labels on the bottles too, a bit childlike, very happy and gets me to think about sunshine.

-The only final conclusion i can make is that i must try to get all Del Maguey mezcals and never be out of the Crema.
+The only final conclusion I can make is that I must try to get more Del Maguey mezcals and never be out of the Crema.